Dr. John T. Macdonald Foundation School Health Initiative

 The School Health Initiative includes five North Miami Beach feeder pattern schools: North Miami Beach Senior High, John F. Kennedy Middle, Fulford, Greynolds Park, and Gertrude Edelman/Sabal Palm elementary schools as well as three schools in the North Miami feeder pattern: North Miami Senior High, North Miami Middle, and Arch Creek Elementary in North Miami.
 Booker T. Washington Senior High in Overtown is the ninth school in the program.

-Students in John T. Macdonald schools had fewer absences caused by asthma, missed fewer ays of school overall, and had vaccination rates exceeding the state goal of 98 percent of all children and the Miami-Dade County average rates of fewer than 90 percent of kindergarteners and fewer than 83 percent of seventh graders.
+Students in School Health Initiative had fewer absences caused by asthma, missed fewer days of school overall, and had vaccination rates exceeding the state goal of 98 percent of all children and the Miami-Dade County average rates of fewer than 90 percent of kindergarteners and fewer than 83 percent of seventh graders.
 Not only does the School Health Initiative keep children healthy and in but it also helps expose the next generation of healthcare professionals to community health issues.
 Medical students and residents, nursing and social work students rotating through the program are seeing first hand how school health programs can improve healthcare access in the 21st century.

 This innovative program has become a national model, thanks to significant nationwide attention and federal funding:

 - A $4 million Health Care Innovation Award from the Centers for Medicare and Medicaid Services, announced in 2012—the only such award in Florida and the only award for school-based clinics in the nation—adds dental and mental health and extends services to the students’ families.

 - A $454,500 grant from the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services has provided resources to develop electronic medical records and for telehealth equipment to allow physicians to diagnose students from afar, reducing costs and absences from school.